glickko/Nexus-Asset-Library/README.md

 * **Central Asset Library:** Add all your project folders to view and manage your media files in one place.
 * **Real-time Visual Trimming:** Quickly select the perfect in and out points for your clips using a responsive timeline and live-preview looping.
 * **Effortless Drag & Drop Workflow:** Drag assets directly from the library or your trimmed clips from the cache into your favorite video editor (e.g., Premiere Pro, DaVinci Resolve, Vegas Pro).
-* **Instant Caching:** Save trimmed clips as new, ready-to-use files with a single click.
+* **Instant Caching:** Save trimmed clips as new, ready-to-use-files with a single click.
 * **Quick Search:** Instantly find the asset you need with a simple search filter.

 ## How to Use